 If any Award is forfeited, or if any Option terminates, expires or lapses without being exercised, shares of our common stock subject to such Award will again be available for future grant.
-However, shares subject to an Award will not be available for grant if such shares are (a) tendered or withheld by the Company in payment of the price of Options, (b) tendered or withheld by the Company to satisfy any tax withholding obligation, or (3) covered by a Stock Appreciation right or other Award and not issued upon the settlement of such Award.
+However, shares subject to an Award will not be available for grant if such shares are (a) tendered or withheld by the Company in payment of the exercise price of Options, (b) tendered or withheld by the Company to satisfy any tax withholding obligation, (c) covered by a Stock Appreciation right or other Award and not issued upon the settlement of such Award, or (d) purchased by the Company in the open market with cash proceeds delivered to the Company by a Participant in payment of the option price in connection with the exercise of an Option.
 In addition, any shares under the Incentive Plan that are used to satisfy award obligations under the plan of another entity that is acquired by our Company will not count against the remaining number of shares available.
 Finally, if there is any change in our corporate capitalization, the Committee may cancel and make substitutions of Awards or may adjust the number of shares available for award under the Incentive Plan, the number and kind of shares covered by Awards then outstanding under the Incentive Plan and the exercise price of outstanding Options and Stock Appreciation Rights.